Davidevlops/JS-DSA/string-matching-algorithms copy.md

 step 1: Compute a hash value for the pattern step 2: Compute the Hash of the First Substring of the Text Step 3: Slide the Window
+Now, slide the window one character at a time over the text and:

+Recompute the new hash efficiently using the rolling hash technique instead of recalculating from scratch.

+Compare the new hash with the pattern’s hash:

+If hashes are different → move on.

+If hashes are the same → check characters one by one to confirm a true match (to avoid false positives from hash collisions).

 ## JavaScript Implementation